-That’s how one master hammock-maker Walter Cruz from El Salvador —the ‘Land of the Hammocks’ (and considered to produce the best in the world) spent three months in the remote village of Kulkul, teaching his ancestral craft to 35 mountain women.
-And while they had no common language — he spoke Spanish and they a Balinese dialect — what they now share is an uncommon ability to craft absolutely stunning hammocks.
+That’s how one master hammock-maker Walter Cruz from El Salvador, the “Land of the Hammocks” started his journey in imparting his skill and knowledge with the Muntigunung community.
+He spent three months in the remote village of Kulkul, Bali teaching his ancestral craft to 35 mountain women.
+And while they had no common language, what they now share is a special ability to craft absolutely stunning hammocks.

-Doesn’t your home — or Bali vacation villa — deserve to be graced by a beautiful hand-woven Muntigunung hammock?
+Doesn’t your home — or Bali vacation villa — deserve to be graced by a beautiful handmade Muntigunung hammock?

 Elite Havens Luxury Villa Rentals supports Muntigunung Community Social Enterprise and their life-changing initiatives to liberate from poverty over 6,000 people in 36 remote villages in north-east Bali.

 Lastly, we can do our part in helping to create sustainable social change among Bali’s most vulnerable communities by booking the exclusive Muntigunung trek and purchasing their quality handicrafts and artisanal snacks.
 Whatever you choose, every sale helps the people of Muntigunung get access to water, healthcare, education and fair-pay jobs.

 The main store to buy their handcrafted goods is at Jalan Kertanegara 78, Banjar Anyar-Anyar, Ubung Kaja, Denpasar Utara 80116.
 The production area is at Bali Rosella Muntigunung.

 Photos: Courtesy of Daniel Elber and MCSHE, Bali